Formless Solutions

 Intervention

-• Translate AI policy into role-specific examples, review routines, and decision boundaries.
+• Translate AI policy into examples, review routines, and boundaries.

 • Run applied workshops around real tasks, documents, data, and review scenarios.

-• Redesign workflows so AI use has inputs, checks, escalation points, and ownership.
+• Redesign workflows with inputs, checks, escalation points, and ownership.

 Observable deliverables

-• Role-specific AI fluency curriculum, workshop, or enablement session.
+• Role-specific AI fluency curriculum or applied workshop.

 • Workflow playbook with use cases, review checks, escalation rules, and examples.

-• Prompt and task patterns tied to team responsibilities, not generic prompt lists.
+• Prompt and task patterns tied to team responsibilities.

 • Adoption metrics, feedback cadence, and governance notes for continued learning.